How To Choose a Pest Control Company

 Reviews and Recommendations

-You can view a company's rating on the Better Business Bureau (BBB), read reviews on social media or local review sites, or check the standing of its license via the Arizona licensing board.
+You can browse reviews and recommendations on social media or local review sites, view a company's Better Business Bureau (BBB) rating, or check its licensure status through the Arizona licensing board.

 Cost of Services and Guarantees